VolaxYT/PortalsManager/README.md

-# PortalsManager - Soon
+# PortalsManager

-Minecraft Plugin from 1.8.X to 1.X.X.
+Minecraft Plugin in 1.18.
 The Ultimate Plugin to control all the portals of all your worlds.

-Latest released version: **not released**
-Latest version : **not released**

 🔧 **UPDATE**
 -----------------
-*Version: 1.0-beta*
-- **Writing this part soon**
+*New version: 1.0*

 **Permissions**
 ----------------------------
-- pm.reload - For reload configuration
+- pm.reload - Allow configuration reload
-- pm.worlds - For manage your worlds
+- pm.worlds - Allow management of worlds
-- pm.settings - For change the settings of plugin (in game)
+- pm.settings - Allow to change the plugin settings (in game)
-- pm.currentworld - For get the current world of the command sender
+- pm.currentworld - Allow to get the current world from command sender

 **Features**